Pazhassi Raja: Betrayal and death

-Thomas Harvey Baber’s official report (dated 31 December 1805, sent to Principal Collector William Macleod, preserved in the Madras Military Consultations and quoted in Tellicherry Factory Records and Thalassery Rekhakal), in which he singles out Subedar Mavila Kannan for his decisive role in the operation that killed Pazhassi Raja:

-“I detached Subedar Mavila Kannan with seventy of the best men of the Kolkar [native police] and Thiyya corps, under the immediate command of Subedar Ahmed Kutty, to scour the Puthiyedath Hills and to intercept any communication between the rebels and their adherents in the low country.

-The zeal and activity of Subedar Mavila Kannan in this service were beyond all praise; he pushed forward with unremitting vigour, and it was chiefly owing to his exertions and local knowledge that the party under my own command was enabled to come up with the Pyche Raja on the morning of the 30th November, when he fell in the action which ensued.”

 The precise nature of Raja's death is controversial.
 Folklore insists that he committed suicide by swallowing a diamond ring to avoid capture after he was wounded but Baber says he was killed by a clerk named Canara Menon.
 W. J. Wilson, who wrote on the history of the Madras Regiment, credits Captain Clafam and his six sepoys for killing.
 This third version is more likely as Baber was not on good terms with military authority throughout the war.
 He is alleged to have credited Menon so as to deny credit to Clafam and his superior Colonel Hill.

 Kunjani, the wife of Raja who was taken the prisoner, committed suicide in captivity at Kappanaveedu, near Thalassery.
 As reprisal on his family, property was confiscated and the palace at Pazhassi was demolished and replaced with a highway.
 The sorry state of his family aroused sympathy in local Thiyyas, who were loyal followers and built a new house for his family.